Gearank – Music Gear Information for Live Performance or Studio

 • Up to 64 Channels with the included MIDI cable

-Miditech is a company based in Cologne, Germany and have been making music gear for over 2 decades.
+Miditech is a company based in Cologne, Germany, and has been making music gear for over two decades.

-The Miditech MIDIFACE is a straightforward 4 in / 4 out interface and it is class compliant.
-It works with MIDI devices like a keyboard controller and is compatible with most major operating systems.
+The Miditech MIDIFACE is a straightforward, class-compliant 4 in / 4 out interface that works with MIDI devices like a keyboard controller and is compatible with most major operating systems.

-Its configuration allows up to 64 channels of MIDI via the included USB Cable.
+Its configuration allows up to 64 MIDI channels via the USB cable included.

-Its simplicity and class compliance means it's a great hub for even for more complex midi routing.
+Its simplicity and class compliance make it a great hub for even more complex midi routing.
 The class compliance ensures compatibility with many operating systems.
-It's important to note however that in my research, I've found a few people having trouble with specific Windows 10 updates though this seems to have been resolved as of this edition of the guide.
+However, it's important to note that in my research, I've found a few people having trouble with specific Windows 10 updates, though this seems to have been resolved as of this edition of the guide.

 Still, if you're looking for a MIDI interface with multiple ports, the Miditech MIDIFACE 4 x 4 is a stellar pick.